nkitamuraQC/Throughput/README.md

 # Throughput
-A python tool for Automatic determination of energy windows for wannier functions via DOS calculated by QuantumESPRESSO
+A python tool for Automatic determination of energy windows for wannier functions via pDOS calculated by QuantumESPRESSO

 ## prerequisite
-- DOS files calculated by QuantumESPRESSO
+- pDOS files calculated by QuantumESPRESSO

 ## future
 - building completely automatic workflow which includes first-principle calculations and calculations for a wannier function